LIV/GorillaTagLIV/README.md

 ## Usage

 You need [LIV](https://store.steampowered.com/app/755540/LIV/) installed and running to use this mod.
+[Watch this video to learn about LIV and how to set it up](https://www.youtube.com/watch?v=x4KdwH6XBY4).

 Run LIV, and then run the capture tool:

 ![image](https://user-images.githubusercontent.com/3955124/166646386-4aaf8292-cc28-4e34-bdae-d81c8147693e.png)